 Unlike most standard design and construction approaches in which the architectural plans are completed and then sent out to contractors for bid, the Trinity Partnership allows for a unique process to explore the plans at a much deeper level with the subcontractors prior to receiving their final bid.

 During this process called Pre-Construction Stewardship, many ideas for savings are generated and then incorporated into the final drawings.
-In addition to value engineering ideas, this process allows the architect to make the necessary changes to the construction documents that can clear up any confusion and significantly reduce or eliminate change orders.
+In addition to value engineering ideas, this process allows the architect to make the necessary changes to the industrial architecture design and construction documents that can clear up any confusion and significantly reduce or eliminate change orders.

 The Pre-Construction Stewardship process also helps to identify and leverage construction industry relationships that the ministry might have in the local community that can lead to additional value added to the project in reduced mark-up or gifting of materials or labor.